 - Recording: Private investigators are not allowed to record phone calls from other people without notification nor record anywhere people have an expectation of privacy, such as bathrooms or changing rooms.

-If you are looking to hire a private investigator within the UK, then remember to look for accreditations from leading industry and trade bodies, ask for an action plan before the start of the investigation and ask the investigator or firm what measures they intend to put in place.
+If you are looking to hire a private investigator within the UK for any of the above reasons, or even for something else, then please remember to look for accreditations from leading industry and trade bodies, ask for an action plan before the start of the investigation and ask the investigator or firm what measures they intend to put in place.
 Any good private investigator should be able to use their experience and resources to ensure a positive outcome and collect any actionable evidence you may require – without breaking the law.

 Hiring OpSec Solutions